yasse-ofc/yasse-crawlers/README.md

 1. Updating DB daily;
 2. Updating DB without reconstructing it from scratch;
-3. Bypassing Cloudflare;
-4. Find an alternative to setTimeOut() for randomly generated time delays to make requests;

 Possible Solutions:

 1. Make the update process faster and less resource-heavy;
 2. Only update series that changed values;
-3. Set cookies in Puppeteer to fool Cloudflare;
-4. No idea for now;

 ### Solved Problems